For the Luv of Paws hosts adoption event Sunday

 KINGMAN – For the Luv of Paws Domestic Animal Rescue & Sanctuary is hosting an adoption event from noon -4 p.m.
 Sunday, Feb.
 17 at Petco, 3320 Stockton Hill Road.

-Cherie DaLynn, founder and director of the sanctuary said they currently have 180 animals and are taking nine to the adoption event.
+Cherie DaLynn, founder and director of the sanctuary, said they currently have 180 animals and are taking nine to the adoption event.

 “The adoption events are a way for the animals to get out of rescue and interact with people and kids,” DaLynn said.